RenderKit/embree/README.md

 To use huge pages under Windows, the current user must have the "Lock pages in memory" (SeLockMemoryPrivilege) assigned.
-This can be configured through the "Local Security Policy" application, by adding a user to "Local Policies" -\> "User Rights Assignment" -\> "Lock pages in memory".
+This can be configured through the "Local Security Policy" application, by adding a user to "Local Policies" -&gt; "User Rights Assignment" -&gt; "Lock pages in memory".
 You have to log out and in again for this change to take effect.

 Further, your application must be executed as an elevated process ("Run as administrator") and the "SeLockMemoryPrivilege" must be explicitly